dana-i2cat/felix/modules/resource/manager/stitching-entity/README.md

 This is the list of requirements and dependencies to install SE-RM.
 Basically, it needs a Linux-based operating system with installed Python runtime environment extended with Python libraries listed in this section.
 Moreover, it requires locally installed MongoDB database.

 ## Requirements
 The tested working environment ia a Debian-based distribution.
-Specifically, the module was tested both on <b>Debian 7 (Wheezy)</b>b> and <b>Ubuntu Ubuntu 14.04.1 LTS (Trusty Tahr)</b>.
+Specifically, the module was tested both on <b>Debian 7 (Wheezy)</b> and <b>Ubuntu Ubuntu 14.04.1 LTS (Trusty Tahr)</b>.
 Althought, it should run on other Linux-based operation systems if all needed dependencies can be satisfied.
 SE-RM module needs the MongoDB database instance to be installed and configured to be available from the module by localhost interface and default port that is <i>27017</i>.
 The module connects to the MongoDB server and assumes a default database name of <i>felix_se</i>.
-A helper install and configuration scripts can be find in deploy directory (see section [[D33_Deployment_Stitching_Entity_Resource_Manager_Configuration_and_Installation | "Configuration and Installation"]]).
+A helper install and configuration scripts can be find in deploy directory (see section "Configuration and Installation").

 ## Dependencies
 There is a number of packages required for SE-RM to work.
 These are retrieved & installed by Debian's Advanced Packaging Tool (apt-get) or the Python version system (easy_install, pip).